 - Drain and rinse under cold water.

 - Toss the cauliflower and butternut squash with the ras el hanout and olive oil.
 Place on a baking tray and roast in the oven for 30 minutes at 180°C until cooked and slightly charred.

 - Mix up the ingredients for the dressing and stir into the buckwheat.

 - Assemble the salad by putting some buckwheat on each plate.
 Then some roasted vegetables.
 Crumble the cheese and scatter a few herbs on top.

 Keep in touch

-Do let me know if you make this buckwheat salad with roasted vegetables.
+Do let me know if you make this buckwheat salad.
 I love to get feedback from readers.